The Ultimate Guide to Avoiding Spam Traps

 - Pristine Traps

 Have you ever misspelled “Google” and it came out as “Gogle”, but it still took you directly to Google.com?
 Or have you sent out an email to “Gmall” or “Comnast”?
-This where typo traps come from.
+This is where typo traps come from.
 They are real emails that will not bounce and have misspelled domains.
 Typo traps are the most common types of spam traps.
 ISPs watch these spam traps to get an insight into senders’ list practices.
 Hitting this spam trap once is expected.
 However, if your messages are repeatedly hitting a typo trap, the ISP knows that you are not using double opt-in.
 When sending an email, a best practice is to send a confirmation email and suppress that email address if they don’t confirm.
 Typo traps are there to catch senders who don’t confirm opt-ins and don’t keep a clean list.
 ISPs will see this as evidence of abusive practices.
 To avoid a typo trap, clean your list and confirm opt-ins.

 Grey or Recycled Trap

 The third spam trap is called a pristine spam trap.
-A pristine spam trap is an email address created from nothing by an ISP or blacklist, and then used to register for forums and posted on blogs, etc., where list scrapers will see it.
+A pristine spam trap is an email address created from nothing by an ISP or blacklist which is then used to register for forums and posted on blogs, etc., where list scrapers will see it.
 That list you purchased that you think is going to drive massive revenue was usually scraped off the internet and is full of pristine spam traps.
 ISPs and blacklists consider sending to users who don’t expect your mail to be one of the most abusive practices.
 To protect their customers, ISPs will filter and even block senders who hit pristine spam traps.

 In conclusions, to avoid spam traps, set good expectations, use double opt-in, and segment out unengaged users.
 There is no way to definitively identify all spam traps already on your list, but if you are segmenting by engagement, they will be segmented out with the rest of the unengaged users.
 Need some resources?
-Using a list validation service such as Webbula or BritVerify will take your email list and analyze it for any and all emails that should no longer be receiving messages from your brand, and can often catch some of the spam traps already on your list.
+Using a list validation service such as Webbula or BriteVerify (Validity) will take your email list and analyze it for any and all emails that should no longer be receiving messages from your brand, and can often catch some of the spam traps already on your list.

 Brands end up blacklisted, filtered, and blocked due to poor sending practices.
-Always keep a suppression list of emails that should not receive your messages & only send to engaged users who’ve requested to receive your emails.
+Always keep a suppression list of emails that should not receive your messages and only send to engaged users who’ve requested to receive your emails.